Getting the Best Result.

 Compaction is usually caused by the traffic of hard-hoofed animals or heavy machinery on very wet soils and a lack of humus will also limit a soil's ability to naturally aerate and recover from compaction.

 Checking for compaction.
 You can check the compaction of moist soil with a standard screwdriver which should push in vertically with relative ease.
 If it takes a lot of effort then it is likely that the soil is compacted and ripping will be required.
-This should be done about 18 months in advance of planting.
+This should be done about 6 -18 months in advance of planting.
+The longer period allows more time for the soil to settle and remove air pockets.

 Poorly drained soil.
 Choosing the correct plant species is critical.